exploratum/image_repo_be/README.md

 ##  future features
 - bulk upload and download
+- bulk delete
 - mechanism to ensure that image database on the server is synchronized with actual images in AWS S3
 - Multiuser management with private/public images

 The back end is hosted in Heroku at the following URL:
 - https://image-repository-be.herokuapp.com/

-The front end is currently under construction and the repository can be found at the following url:
+This project is a pure back end project.
+However there is also a front end project currently under construction that will be making use of this API.
+It can be found at the following url:
 - https://github.com/exploratum/image_repo

 # REST API